radhikasaini6/Continuous-Surface-Modeling/docs/methodology.md

 ## Methodology

-The tool generates a continuous raster surface through a combination of raster conversion, focal statistics smoothing, and optional point-based refinement.
+The tool generates a continuous raster through a combination of raster conversion, focal statistics smoothing, and optional point-based refinement.

 ### 1. Data Preparation
 - Input polygons are dissolved based on the selected attribute field.
-- Optional point features are converted into buffered raster inputs.
+- Optional point features are converted into buffered inputs.

 ### 2. Raster Conversion
-The dissolved polygons (and optional point-derived buffers) are converted into a raster surface.
+The dissolved polygons (and optional point-derived buffers) are converted to rasters.

 ### 3. Smoothing Workflow

 #### Without Point Features
-Two focal statistics operations are applied using different window sizes:
+Two focal statistics operations are applied using different window sizes that are dependent on the map scale and final scale size:
 - Small window smoothing
 - Large window smoothing

-The results are averaged to produce the final surface.
+The results are averaged to produce the final raster.

 #### With Point Features